-Professor Yosuf Veriava, chairperson for the Council for Medical Schemes (CMS), said in respect of the annual results, that as far as South Africa’s healthcare system was concerned, it had two components to it that were separate and distinct.
-These are the public sector component and the private sector component.
+Professor Yosuf Veriava, chairperson for the Council for Medical Schemes (CMS), said there were two separate and distinct components in South African healthcare.
+These were the public sector component and the private sector component.

-Veriava went on to say that the public sector component served 83% of the population whilst the private sector component served only 17% of the population.
-This was despite it being better–resourced than the public sector component.
+Veriava said the public sector component served 83% of the population whilst the private sector component served only 17%.
+This was despite it having better resources than the public sector component.

-Veriava claims that this mismatch in resources from the public and private health sectors has actually contributed to the poor health conditions of South Africans.
+Veriava claims that this mismatch in resources in the two sectors contributes to the poor health of South Africans.

 New Healthcare Plans ahead

 The public and private health care systems are both involved in providing curative services.
 But unfortunately the provision of these curative services on its own cannot improve the health status of South Africans.
-Even though the curative services were extremely important, the fact is that preventive interventions as well as primary healthcare need a lot of attention as well.
+Although curative services were extremely important, preventive interventions and primary healthcare need a lot of attention as well, he said.

 A Central Beneficiary Registry

-According to the acting chief executive and registrar of the Council for Medical Schemes, they have the job from the minister of health to establish a central beneficiary registry.
+The acting chief executive and registrar of the Council for Medical Schemes says they will establish a central beneficiary registry.
 This contains records of all funded patients in South Africa.
 This would help the Department of Health to plan for an inclusive healthcare system for South Africans.
 The aim of this would be to have this beneficiary registry developed for the 2015/2016 financial year.

 The CMS has 83 medical schemes registered with it with a combined total of over 8.8 million members in December 2014.
 This consisted of 3 921 232 main members and also 4 893 226 dependents.
 The CMS said that it supported the National Health Department developing an alternative mechanism that would determine private healthcare prices.